Enable Scenarios to Access Salesforce Data

 Step 1: Create a new connected app

 - In Salesforce Lightning, go to Platform Tools > Apps > App Manager.

-- At the top of the Lightning Experience App Manager, click New Connected App.
+- At the top of the Lightning Experience App Manager, under Connected Apps, click New.

 Step 2: Configure the connected app